-Master of Science in Biomedical Sciences: Bioinformatics and Proteomics/Genomics THE UNIVERSITY OF
+Master of Science in Biomedical Sciences: Bioinformatics and Proteomics/Genomics

 To be admitted to the Masters in Biomedical Sciences Program with Regular status, applicants must hold an earned baccalaureate (or equivalent) from an accredited college or university.
 Students with a GPA below 3.0, but at or above 2.5, may apply for provisional acceptance that would change to regular (non-probationary) status if their first term graduate coursework has a GPA of 3.0 or above.
 Typically, applicants will have an undergraduate major in Biology or a related discipline such as Biochemistry or Biophysics.
 Students with other majors are encouraged to apply; however, their coursework should include several semesters in biology.
-In addition, Graduate Record Examination (GRE) scores are required.
-Minimum scores of £100 (combined Verbal and Quantitative scores) and 3.5 (Analytical Writing Test) for the old exam format (through summer 2011) and 50th percentile for the new exam format (beginning fall 2011) are expected, though lower scores may be acceptable under exceptional circumstances.
+In addition, either Graduate Record Examination (GRE), or Medical College Admission Test (MCAT) scores are required.
+Minimum scores of 50th percentile are expected, though lower scores may be acceptable under exceptional circumstances.
 For international applicants, the Test of English as a Foreign Language (TOEFL) is also required.
 Scores must be 550 or higher for paper-administered version, 213 or higher for computer-administered version, and 80 or higher for internet-administered version.
 For all applicants, laboratory research or computer programming experience is favored, but not required.

-\(CPRA = Current Problems & Research Approaches) (BPG = Bioinformatics & Proteomics/Genomics)
+(CPRA = Current Problems & Research Approaches) (BPG = Bioinformatics & Proteomics/Genomics)